Route map: Texas to Illinois Car Shipping | Relocator Guide

 Receiving Your Vehicle at Your New Location

-Shipping from the Lone Star State: Texas Pickup Procedures
+Leaving the Lone Star State: Pickup Logistics in Texas

 Major Texas Pickup Areas

-Houston: As one of the largest hubs in the South, Houston offers excellent carrier availability.
-Access to I-10 and I-45 makes it a frequent stop for our carriers heading north.
+Houston: As one of the largest shipping hubs in the South, Houston offers incredible carrier availability and easy access to major interstate routes heading north.

 Texas Climate Considerations